 Harmonious - colours that work together from the same temperature

-Font have personalities, like colours - so go back to your 3-5 adjectives and choose your fonts carefully.
-Think about whether it's Bold, Italic, small caps or FULL CAPS etc.
+Font have personalities, just like colours.
+Go back to the Brand Identity Checklist where you described your business and choose your fonts carefully.
+Think about whether they will be Bold, Italic, small caps or FULL CAPS etc.

-Choose 3 types of fonts for your marketing, I recommend:
+You will need 3 types of fonts for the following:

 Keep in mind the aesthetic and feel of your brand that you want to evoke

-Look at brands you love and hate and take inspiration / figure out what it is you love and hate
+Look at logos you love and hate and take inspiration / figure out what it is you love and hate

-Create different variations, for example: stacked, horizontal, icon, watermark / monochrome
+Create different variations of your logo, for example: stacked, horizontal, icon / watermark

-Consider these principles when creating your logo or any other marketing material designs:
+Consider these principles when designing your logo or any other marketing material designs: